cockroachdb/docs/cockroachcloud/frequently-asked-questions.md

 All customers of our CockroachCloud service can view and manage their clusters in the [Console](https://cockroachlabs.cloud/).

-### What latency should I expect when making a call to CockroachCloud?
+### What latency should I expect when making a call to {{ site.data.products.dedicated }}?

 Response times are under 10ms for public access but typically much lower.
 Additionally, using [VPC peering](network-authorization.html#vpc-peering) or [AWS PrivateLink](network-authorization.html#aws-privatelink) will reduce latency.

 ## Support

-### Where can I find the Support Policy and Service Level Agreement (SLA) for CockroachCloud?
+### Where can I find the Support Policy and Service Level Agreement (SLA) for {{ site.data.products.dedicated }}?

 The following pages can be found in our [Terms & Conditions](https://www.cockroachlabs.com/cloud-terms-and-conditions):

 - [CockroachCloud Support Policy](https://www.cockroachlabs.com/cloud-terms-and-conditions/cockroach-support-policy)
 - [CockroachCloud SLA](https://www.cockroachlabs.com/cloud-terms-and-conditions/cockroachcloud-technical-service-level-agreement)

-### Am I in control of upgrades for my CockroachCloud clusters?
+### Am I in control of upgrades for my {{ site.data.products.dedicated }} clusters?

-Yes, you can apply major release upgrades directly [through the CockroachCloud Console](upgrade-to-v20.2.html); however, minor release upgrades are automatically applied to all clusters.
-CockroachCloud clusters are restarted for minor version updates, so previously established connections will need to be [reestablished after the restart](../v21.1/connection-pooling.html#validating-connections-in-a-pool).
+Yes, you can apply major release upgrades directly [through the CockroachCloud Console](upgrade-to-v20.2.html); however, minor release upgrades are automatically applied to all clusters. {{ site.data.products.dedicated }} clusters are restarted for minor version updates, so previously established connections will need to be [reestablished after the restart](../v21.1/connection-pooling.html#validating-connections-in-a-pool).
 For more information, see the [Upgrade Policy](upgrade-policy.html).

 ### What is the support policy for older versions of the software?